-I go to bed every night right after setting several alarms to ensure I actually get my ass out of bed at a reasonable time every day; I wake up every morning to my iPhone’s “Radar” alarm sound inches from my head.
+I go to sleep every night right after setting several alarms to ensure I actually get my ass out of bed at a reasonable time every day; I wake up every morning to my iPhone’s “Radar” alarm sound inches from my head.
 I like it — it’s free, it’s easy to set and it’s reliable.
 And I’m not alone.
 A 2013 study found that 44 percent of smartphone owners wake up to an alarm app on their phone.
 This despite the fact that many other studies show smartphones are murder for a good night’s sleep.

 It all comes down to a couple of factors.
 Blue light emanating from your screen disrupts your body’s natural production of melatonin if you’re looking at your phone before you go to bed; middle-of-the-night notifications might stir you from your sleep, and avoiding them can prompt a bout of FOMO-driven anxiety.
 Of course, you can combat all of these problems with a combination of blue-light filters on your phone, Do Not Disturb Mode and good-old-fashioned self-restraint — but many suggest kicking the smartphone out of your bedroom altogether.